 - Ad 5: $.02

 - Ad 3: $.14

 If I hadn’t used Conversion Tracking, I would assume that Ad 5 was phenomenal.
 In fact, there would be no reason to run any other ad.
 I was getting a ridiculous $.02 per click and that ad got me more than 7X the total clicks of any other ad.

 Ad 1, while it got me the second most clicks, also was easily the most expensive per click.
-It’s also the ad that was eating up most of my budget (nearly half).
+It’s also the ad that was eating up most of my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. (nearly half).
 Some evidence here to stop Ad 1 based on surface stats.

 Otherwise, Ad 2 is the one ad I may consider keeping alive.
 It brought me a $.07 CPC while netting 100 total clicks.